Go Back

 Easy white wine and butter pasta sauce

-An easy and addictive white wine and butter pasta sauce flavoured with garlic, lots of parmesan and parsley.
+A quick white wine and butter pasta sauce with garlic, parmesan, and fresh parsley.
+It's silky, simple, and incredibly delicious.

 Prep Time10 minutes